Three key considerations when selecting a part numbering scheme

 Once you commit to a part numbering scheme, you are married to it for a long time to come, so you need to be 100% sure it is nimble enough to evolve and scale right along with you.

-I’ve written some articles recently addressing the pros and cons of intelligent and non-intelligent part numbering, as well as unique challenges that come with an intelligent part numbering system that are useful to read as you decide on a part numbering system.
-But even within the buckets of intelligent and non-intelligent, part numbering schemes vary.
+We have articles that explore the pros and cons of intelligent and non-intelligent part numbering, along with others that discuss the unique challenges that come with an intelligent part numbering system.
 Ultimately, the correct system is one that takes your unique business process into consideration.

 So before you commit to any part numbering scheme, ask yourself these three questions: